MysteryBlokHed/MysteryBlokHed/README.md

 [a page in that repo](https://github.com/MysteryBlokHed/cluecards/blob/main/Inference.md).
 Hopefully it's as interesting to read as it was to write.

+I also decided to eventually port the core of the inference logic to Rust (with WebAssembly), because I noticed performance issues for a feature to determine the most likely guilty cards (since it's essentially just brute-forcing all possible hand arrangements given the current data).
+That was my first time ever using WebAssembly.

 ## My contributions

 ### [color.js](https://github.com/color-js/color.js)